shane5ul/pyReSpect-freq/README.md

 ### Major Upgrade: August 2018

++ Incorporating changes from pyReSpect-time into frequency calculation
++ discrete spectrum only "magic" mode from now on, since it works so well
 + Major improvements in discrete spectrum (AIC/mergemodes)
-+ Incorporating changes from pyReSpect-time into frequency calculation